World War II by country: Bhutan

 Although Bhutan was under British suzerainty, it remained independent; and under the reign of Jigme Wangchuck the kingdom continued to maintain almost complete isolation from the outside world with only limited relations with the British Raj in India.
 Despite his policy of neutrality, upon the outbreak of the war the king sent the government of India a gift of 100,000 rupees as a gesture of friendship.

 Bolivia

-Bolivia was one of many Latin American countries to declare war on Germany later on in the war, joining the Allies on 7 April 1943.
+Bolivia was one of many South American countries to declare war on Germany later on in the war, joining the Allies on 7 April 1943.
 It was one of the three countries to declare war in 1943, the others being Chile and Colombia.
 Shortly after war was declared, the President of Bolivia, Enrique Peñaranda, was overthrown in a coup.
 The new ruler, Gualberto Villarroel, had fascist and anti-Semitic leanings, but foreign pressure compelled him to remain at peace and to suppress his more extreme pro-Nazi supporters.
 Bolivian mines supplied needed tin to the Allies, but with no coastline, the landlocked country did not send troops or warplanes overseas.